Aid group vaccinates migrants as France expands virus pass

 A line of about 30 people had already started to form when the tents opened Thursday, most of them migrants from Bangladesh, Afghanistan and sub-Saharan African countries.
 Many of them arrived only recently in France.

-“I’m feeling good because today I’m getting the COVID vaccine, and after I’ll feel safe,” Mdamasud Parves, a migrant from Bangladesh who arrived six months ago, told the AP.
+“I’m feeling good because today I’m getting the COVID vaccine, and after I’ll feel safe,” Mdmasud Parves, a migrant from Bangladesh who arrived six months ago, told the AP.
 Doctors Without Borders gave Parves his first shot of a Pfizer vacine, and an appointment for the second dose in three weeks.

 Since President Emmanuel Macron’s announcement on July 12 that a “health pass” would be needed in restaurants, trains and many other places around France, the vaccination rate at the Doctors Without Borders tent site has risen from about 25 people to 120 people a day.

-Note: This story has been corrected to show that the migrant’s name is Mdmasud, not Mdamasud.